 4. Speed, feedback and responsiveness are the keys

-The golden rule in application development is that actions must happen immediately.
+The golden rule in iOS and Android app development is that actions must happen immediately.

 Feedback and response time are some of the “good” characteristics of interaction design.
 Feedback is the key to interaction design.
 Your product must communicate with customers and give them feedback on the task performed and what they should do next.